 Kids and Orange County, you ask?
 We can’t think of anything more kid-friendly (regardless of physical age) than Disneyland.
 It is the Happiest Place on Earth, after all.

 What are some fun things to do in Orange County?

-From parks, zoos, and gardens to museums, cultural centers, and long sandy beaches, all the fun things are in Orange County.
+All the fun things are in Orange County, from parks, zoos, and gardens to museums, cultural centers, and long sandy beaches.
 Check out the Santa Ana Zoo, Seal Beach, and Mission San Juan Capistrano.

 What are some things to do in Orange County when it’s raining?

 Visit a museum such as the Laguna Art Museum, the Huntington Beach International Surfing Museum, or the Pretend City Children’s Museum.
-Part of Angel Stadium is covered, so you may still be able to take in that Angels baseball game.
+Part of Angel Stadium is covered, so you can still take in that Angels baseball game.